bobbyreed/resume/README.md

 ___

 ## Introduction
-This is a vanilla HTML-CSS-JS template to customize and develop - not a fully functional view.
-All code was written from scratch for practicing so this may not be the optimal implementation for you.
+This was created using a vanilla HTML-CSS-JS template.
+This has been highly customized.
+If you want to build a similar one, [go to the template repo here](https://github.com/Dev-Tarek/vanilla-animated-landing).
+(Thanks to [Dev Tarek](https://github.com/Dev-Tarek/)).
+The documentation below is mostly Dev's with light updates for my particular build.

 ## Features
 * Basic navigation bar